lanasushko/Vanessa_TE_study/README.md

 Correlation between TE content and chromosome size was tested using linear models (`lm()`) function in R. Correlations between TE content - CDS content and TE content - GC content in 10Kb genomic windows was tested in the same way.

 #### 03.2_Genomic_synteny_Figure_2 [check!]
 To investigate genomic rearrangements between V. cardui (as reference) and V. atalanta, V. tamemea and A. io genomes (as queries) a whole-genome alignment was performed using [minimap2](https://github.com/lh3/minimap2).
-We used the -x asm20 parameter recommended for alignments with up to 20% sequence divergence.
-The synteny was visualized using [gggenomes](https://github.com/thackl/gggenomes/).
+We used the -x asm20 parameter recommended for alignments with up to 20% sequence divergence [`mapforsynteny.sh`].
+The TE annotations for each species were used to generate window-based representation of TE density per 10KB-long genomic window generated with `bedtools makewindows` [`get_TEbp_per_window.sh`].

+The synteny was visualized using [gggenomes](https://github.com/thackl/gggenomes/) [`ggggenomes_synteny_vanessa.R`].